 Please view Our Classes section for details of our work and learning if you would like to find out more.

-For details of our reading and phonics please click here.
+For details of our literacy, reading and phonics please click here

 Homework may consist of any number of activities, to support and extend work carried out in school.
 It is an expectation of the school that children read at home and regular parental support/supervision helps ensure that children obtain maximum benefit.
 Parents can also help their children by questioning them about stories, which they read and checking to see if their child can recall events or predict what might happen next.
 Children are encouraged to take their reading books home and parents are requested to ensure their return.
 Bookbags can be purchased from our uniform supplier.
 Library membership is strongly encouraged.